Search

 There are certain items I always like to keep on my person when I’m out in nature, to make sure I’m ready for anything that can happen.

-That’s why when I go camping, I like to wear clothing that has plenty of pockets.
 Army pants are great, for example, because the pockets are large and secure.
-A fanny pack is also a must for any camping trip, if you ask me.
+A fanny pack is or a day pack also a must for any camping trip, if you ask me.

 #14 When nature calls, make sure you know what to do

-Have a plan in place when it comes to bathroom breaks.
 To be in compliance with Leave No Trace principles, you’ve got a couple of options.

-You can either bury your waste, in which case you’ll need to pack a trowel to dig a hole before you go and ziploc bags for used toilet paper.
+You can either bury your waste, in which case you’ll need to pack a trowel to dig a hole before you go, and ziploc bags for used toilet paper.

 Or, you can pack your waste, in which case all you need is the bags, and an airtight container to store them in, so things don’t get stinky.
-Personally, I couldn’t imagine having to carry that around all day, so I always go for option #1.

 #15 If you’re taking your dog, keep all their stuff in one place